Skip to content

 Gas Permeable (GP) Contact Lenses

-These rigid lenses aren’t as popular or well-known as soft lenses, but they offer the advantages of durability, crisp vision and high oxygen permeability.
+These rigid lenses are less common than soft lenses but offer durability, crisp vision, and high oxygen permeability.

 Two blue cylindrical containers labeled L and R on a white background.

-Challenges such as astigmatism, presbyopia, keratoconus and dry eyes needn’t be a barrier to contact lens wear, but they do require more time and patience.
+Conditions such as astigmatism, presbyopia, keratoconus, and dry eye do not prevent contact lens wear but may require more time and care.

 Woman holding two white daisies with yellow centers in front of her face